AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

 - **(G)** Model: Displays the AI model that will be used to analyze the content and generate tag recommendations.
 - **(H)** Send: Submit your prompt and attached content to generate AI-powered tag recommendations.

-## How Smart Tagging works

-Smart Tagging analyzes the content of your topics or maps and recommends relevant metadata tags based on your organization's existing taxonomy.
-Instead of manually identifying and applying tags, you can ask Guides AI to generate recommendations, review them, and apply only the ones you want.

-The recommendations are generated using your configured AEM taxonomy, ensuring that suggested tags remain consistent with your organization's metadata strategy.

-## 	Generate AI tags for a topic
+## 	Generate AI suggested tags for a topic or map

 Perform the following steps to use Guides AI for tagging files: